Bradwell v. Illinois: Background of the case

-Myra Bradwell began informally practicing law in 1852 as an apprenticeship to her husband, James Bradwell.
+Myra Bradwell began informally practicing law in 1852 as an apprenticeship to her attorney, husband, James Bradwell.
 At the age of thirty-eight, in 1869, she met the Illinois bar requirements, but despite fulfilling the Illinois statute requirements of good standing character and sufficient training, she was denied the right to practice law due to her gender.

 After bringing suit, she received a ruling from the Illinois Supreme Court that her rejection was a result of her "marital disability".
 Her ability to practice law was restricted due to the fact that she was a married woman.
 The Illinois Supreme Court cited the legal doctrine of feme covert, a common law principle, which granted a woman's legal standing to her husband upon marriage.
 This meant that Myra Bradwell did not have a legal existence apart from her husband.

 Bradwell appealed to the United States Supreme Court, arguing that the Privileges and Immunities Clause of the Fourteenth Amendment protected her right to pursue a lawful profession like any other citizen, regardless of her sex or marital status.
 Bradwell argued that as a citizen of the United States, she was entitled to the rights and privileges afforded to citizens, including the right to practice law.
 Lastly, Bradwell argued that the Illinois Court decision based on feme covert was outdated and that her marital status did not correlate with her ability to practice law.